Sitefinity/Sitefinity-CLI/README.md

 #### Migrating Dynamic widget to Content list widget

-When migrating a [Dynamic content widget](https://www.progress.com/documentation/sitefinity-cms/dynamic-content-widgets) to a Content list ([ASP.NET](https://www.progress.com/documentation/sitefinity-cms/content-list-widget-core)) and the main field is changed to a value different from the one in the `Title` field, you need to perform the following:
+When migrating a [Dynamic content widget](https://www.progress.com/documentation/sitefinity-cms/dynamic-content-widgets) to a Content list ([ASP.NET](https://www.progress.com/documentation/sitefinity-cms/content-list-widget-core), [Next.js](https://www.progress.com/documentation/sitefinity-cms/next.js-content-list-widget)) and the main field is changed to a value different from the one in the `Title` field, you need to perform the following:

 1. Manually change the list mapping in the widget designer
-2. Update the mapping for the `Details` view in the `ViewsMetadata.json` file.<br>
+2. Update the mapping for the `Details` view.<br>
+  For ASP.NET Core, you use the `ViewsMetadata.json` file.
   For more information, see [Create custom views for the Content list widget](https://www.progress.com/documentation/sitefinity-cms/create-custom-views-for-the-content-list-widget) » *Field Mappings*.
+  For Next.js, you modify the `ListFieldMapping` property.
+For more information, see [Extend the Content list widget](https://www.progress.com/documentation/sitefinity-cms/next.js-extend-content-list-widget).

 #### Migrating Blogs to Content list

 Sitefinity CLI migration command does not support migrating Blogs widget ([Web Forms](https://www.progress.com/documentation/sitefinity-cms/133/blogs-list-widget-webforms), [MVC](https://www.progress.com/documentation/sitefinity-cms/blogs-widget-mvc)).

 You need to implement a custom widget in ASP.NET Core and manually migrate.
-We recommend using the Content List widget ([ASP.NET](https://www.progress.com/documentation/sitefinity-cms/content-list-widget-core)) to implement your custom widget.
+We recommend using the Content List widget ([ASP.NET](https://www.progress.com/documentation/sitefinity-cms/content-list-widget-core), [Next.js](https://www.progress.com/documentation/sitefinity-cms/next.js-content-list-widget)) to implement your custom widget.

 #### Migrate Events widget to Content list widget

-The new Content list widget ([ASP.NET](https://www.progress.com/documentation/sitefinity-cms/content-list-widget-core)) comes with different predefined basic filter options than the MVC and Web Forms widgets.
+The new Content list widget ([ASP.NET](https://www.progress.com/documentation/sitefinity-cms/content-list-widget-core), [Next.js](https://www.progress.com/documentation/sitefinity-cms/next.js-content-list-widget)) comes with different predefined basic filter options than the MVC and Web Forms widgets.

 Migration process transfers the old filters for past, current, and upcoming events into the *Filter Expression* field in Advanced mode of the widget designer.

 Because of the difference in the filtering functionality between the different widgets, after the migration, you need to check the filters directly in the *Filter Expression* field.

 If the filters expressions cannot be matched, you need to implement a custom widget in ASP.NET Core and manually migrate using this new widget.
-We recommend using the Content List widget ([ASP.NET](https://www.progress.com/documentation/sitefinity-cms/content-list-widget-core)) to implement your custom widget.
+We recommend using the Content List widget ([ASP.NET](https://www.progress.com/documentation/sitefinity-cms/content-list-widget-core), [Next.js](https://www.progress.com/documentation/sitefinity-cms/next.js-content-list-widget)) to implement your custom widget.

 #### Migrate Calendar widget

 Sitefinity CLI cannot migrate the Calendar widget.

-You need to create a custom widget, based on Content List widget ([ASP.NET](https://www.progress.com/documentation/sitefinity-cms/content-list-widget-core)) to implement your custom widget.
+You need to create a custom widget, based on Content List widget ([ASP.NET](https://www.progress.com/documentation/sitefinity-cms/content-list-widget-core), [Next.js](https://www.progress.com/documentation/sitefinity-cms/next.js-content-list-widget)) to implement your custom widget.

 #### Migrate Login form with Reset password mode set to Reset password widget

 If you have configured the Login form widget ([Web Forms](https://www.progress.com/documentation/sitefinity-cms/133/login-widget-webforms), [MVC](https://www.progress.com/documentation/sitefinity-cms/login-form-widget-mvc)) with `Allow users to reset password` to ASP.NET Core renderer, it is migrated without the option to reset the password because there is a separate widget providing that functionality.

-You need to manually add the new Reset password widget ([ASP.NET Core](https://www.progress.com/documentation/sitefinity-cms/reset-password-widget)) on the page and configure it.
+You need to manually add the new Reset password widget ([ASP.NET Core](https://www.progress.com/documentation/sitefinity-cms/reset-password-widget), [Next.js](https://www.progress.com/documentation/sitefinity-cms/nextjs-reset-password-widget)) on the page and configure it.

 #### Replacement of multilingual pages